-For stable detection and tracking of your object, choose a Guide View position where you have a diagonal view (i.e. an angle where two or three sides of the object can be seen at the same time, as shown below in left image) that includes as much of the object as possible.
-Try to avoid a position that presents a front-to-parallel view onto the object (i.e., do not choose a view that is “square on” to one side of the object: right image below).
+For a stable detection and tracking of your object, choose a Guide View position where you have a diagonal view, i.e., an angle where two or three sides of the object can be seen at the same time, as shown below in left image.
+Avoid a position that presents a front-to-parallel view onto the object, i.e., do not choose a view that is “square on” to one side of the object as seen in the image below on the right side.
 In addition, try to avoid a Guide View position that makes the object appear to have many parallel lines/edges.

 Favorable diagonal Guide View alignment

 If your object is very large, it may be difficult to find a Guide View that is near enough to the object and still shows the entirety of the object.
-If this is the case, try to choose a Guide View that captures the object from an angle with the most unique features.
-If your object has areas with large flat surfaces, try to avoid these areas, and instead find an angle of view where unique shapes in the object are more apparent.
+If this is the case, choose a Guide View that captures the object from an angle with the most unique features.
+Avoid sides of the object that has large flat surfaces, and instead find an angle of view where unique shapes on the object are more apparent.

 Guide View customization

 You may also consider using your own 2D image or graphics to render as a Guide View.
-If you use your own image, for correct placement, we recommend that you scale the image such that the longer side of the image has the same length as the longer side of the camera image.
-Alternatively, you can use the view intrinsic parameters (provided on the Guide View instance) in combination with the current camera calibration or device screen resolution in order to adjust the scale/aspect ratio of the image.
+If you use your own image, for correct placement, we recommend that you scale the image such that the longer side of the image has the same length as the long side of the camera image.
+Alternatively, you can use the view intrinsic parameters (provided in the Guide View instance) in combination with the current camera calibration or device screen resolution to adjust the scale/aspect ratio of the image.

 NOTE: If you are working with stereo eyewear such as the HoloLens, you are recommended to render the Guide View as a 3D model.